OpenCyphal/yakut/README.md

 One particularly important capability of this command is the ability to read data from connected joysticks or MIDI controllers.
-It allows the user to control UAVCAN processes or equipment in real time, simulate sensor feeds, etc.
+It allows the user to control Cyphal processes or equipment in real time, simulate sensor feeds, etc.
 Function `A(x,y)` returns the normalized value of axis `y` from connected controller `x` (for full details see `yakut pub --help`);
 likewise, there is `B(x,y)` for push buttons and `T(x,y)` for toggle switches.